UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Lab_Members/index.rst

 |

-* Ana Heras Duran: bio
+* Ana Heras Duran: I am a PhD student studying Pacific water masses in Jones Sounds (Aujuittuq) Nunvavut, using both the NEMO model and observations.

 |